-Depression after delivery occurs in some mothers after childbirth that manifests with the symptoms of depression described above along with the inability to bond with the baby.
-Mild symptoms lasting under 2 weeks is called baby blues, while severe, constant, and more prolonged symptoms are called postpartum depression.
+Depression after delivery occurs in some mothers after childbirth which manifests with the symptoms of depression described above along with the inability to bond with the baby.
+Mild symptoms lasting under 2 weeks are called baby blues, while severe, constant, and more prolonged symptoms are called postpartum depression.
 Some may also experience delusions and hallucinations (postpartum psychosis).

 As the name suggests, in this disorder the affected individual experiences both manic or hypomanic episodes, and depression (manic depressive illness).
 Bipolar disorders are more common in men.

 A manic episode is characterized by features lasting at least a week, like inflated self-esteem and grandiosity, increased talking and fast speech, racing thoughts and ideas, high energy levels and decreased need for sleep, easy distractibility, and indulging in increased sometimes purposeless or reckless activities/sprees.
 When such features occur to a lesser degree of intensity (below the full threshold of mania) for at least 4 days or more it is called a hypomanic episode.

 In Bipolar type 1, the episode of mania should last at least a week, or be severe enough to need hospitalization.
 Manic episodes may sometimes have psychotic features like delusions (manic psychosis).
 This occurs along with periods of depression lasting at least 2 weeks that occur apart from or can sometimes coexist with mania.
 In Bipolar type 2, there is hypomania with clinical depression.